Cube Root Calculator

 The cube root of a number answers the question "what number can I multiply by itself twice to get this number?".
 It is the reverse of the exponentiation operation with an exponent of 3, so if r3 = x, then we say that "r is the cube root of x".
 Finding the root of a number has a special notation called the radical symbol: √ - which is used as it is when it comes to square roots, but gets an index number indicating the root - 3 in the case of the cube root, so it looks like so: ∛.
 Usually the radical spans over the entire equation for which the root is to be found.
 It is called a "cube" root since multiplying a number by itself twice is how one finds the volume of a cube.

 Unlike the square root, there is only one unique real number root as a result from applying the cube root function for a given number and it carries the sign of the number.
-For example, the cube root of 8 is 2, while the cube root of -8 is -2, since 2 x 2 x 2 = 8 and -2 x -2 x -2 = -8.
-The real number cube root is the Principal cube root, but each real number cube root (zero excluded) also has a pair of complex conjugate cube roots, for example the other cube roots of 8 are -1 + √3i and -1 - ^radic;3i.
-Our calculator will only output the principal root.
+For example, the ∛8 = 2, while ∛-8 = -2, since 2 x 2 x 2 = 8 and -2 x -2 x -2 = -8.
+The real number cube root is the Principal cube root, but each real number cube root (zero excluded) also has a pair of complex conjugate roots.
+For example, the other cube roots of 8 are -1 + √3i and -1 - √3i.
+Our cube root calculator will only output the principal root.
 See the table of common roots below for more examples.

 Properties and practical application of the cube root